 On December 8, 2020, the Board of Port Commissioners (Board) considered the certification of the Final SEIR, issuance of a Non-Appealable Coastal Development Permit (CDP), resolution granting concept approval for the project and other related items (Agenda File 2020-0255).
-The Board continued the item with direction to staff to work with MCC on a zero-emission truck plan (ZE Truck

-Plan) that would require a specific percentage of trucks that call on the MCC facility at TAMT to be zero emission by specific dates and increase their usage through the lease term.
+The Board continued the item with direction to staff to work with MCC on a zero-emission truck plan (ZE Truck Plan) that would require a specific percentage of trucks that call on the MCC facility at TAMT to be zero emission by specific dates and increase their usage through the lease term.
 The ZE Truck Plan may include well defined "off-ramps" should the inclusion of zero emission trucks be found infeasible.

-Amendment No. 5 to the Conditional Agreement (Amendment No. 5) would extend the term of the Conditional Agreement by twelve months through June 30, 2022 to allow additional time to develop a ZE Truck Plan to be incorporated into future MCC operations, complete the EIR process, and fulfill the remaining conditions precedent.
-Additionally, Amendment No. 5 would provide the Executive Director the ability to extend the Conditional Agreement in his/her sole discretion by an additional six months (until December 31, 2022) if the SEIR has not been certified by the Board by December 31, 2021.
-The additional time is needed to develop the ZE Truck Plan given the complexity of incorporating zero emission trucks into MCC customer's operations and the rapidly changing zero emission market and technology.
-It should be noted that the proposed ordinance granting Amendment No. 5 would only extend the term of the Conditional Agreement.
+Amendment No. 6 to the Conditional Agreement (Amendment No. 6) would extend the term of the Conditional Agreement by twelve months through December 31, 2023 to allow additional time to develop an emissions reduction plan that would include a commitment to incorporate zero emission trucks into operations, complete the EIR process, and fulfill the remaining conditions precedent.
+It should be noted that the proposed ordinance granting Amendment No. 6 would only extend the term of the Conditional Agreement.
 The Final SEIR, CDP, and project conceptual approval would still need to be considered and ultimately granted by the Board at a future public Board meeting in order for the project to move forward and operations to begin.

-Staff recommends adopting an ordinance granting Amendment No. 5 to the Conditional Agreement to extend the term to provide additional time to develop a ZE Truck Plan, complete the EIR process, and fulfill the remaining conditions precedent in the Conditional Agreement.
+Staff recommends adopting an ordinance granting Amendment No. 6 to the Conditional Agreement to extend the term to provide additional time to develop an emission reduction plan that would include the ZE trucks into operations, complete the EIR process, and fulfill the remaining conditions precedent in the Conditional Agreement.